After Bowel Surgery: Recovering in the Hospital and at Home

 You may be in the hospital for

 After surgery, you’ll be taken to the recovery room (also called the postanesthesia care unit, or PACU).
 Here, your blood pressure, pulse, and breathing will be checked.
 You’ll also be given pain medication as needed.
-If you have a urinary catheter, it may be removed shortly after surgery.
 When you’re ready, you’ll be moved to a regular hospital room.

 Soon after surgery you’ll be urged to get up and take short walks.
 This helps you heal faster.
 Gentle movement can improve digestive function.
 Walking also helps your heart and lungs and can keep clots from forming in your legs.
 During the first few days, you’ll get nutrition through an IV tube.
-You may have a nasogastric tube at first to keep your stomach empty.
+You may have a nasogastric tube (a tube that passes through the nose to the stomach) at first to keep your stomach empty.
 It can help your digestive tract heal.
-You also may meet with an ostomy nurse if you have a colostomy.
+You also may meet with an ostomy nurse if you have a colostomy or ileostomy.
 He or she will teach you how to care for yourself as you heal.

 Depending on your surgery, even mild activity can make you tired in the first few weeks or months.
 After a few months, you may be feeling back to normal.